MeydaWikaromah/Tugas_Sistem_Operasi/Tugas2_Bab1_ModernOperatingSystem.md

 with it.
 For example, a minimal disk controller might have registers for specifying the disk address, memory address, sector count, and direction (read or write).
 To activate the controller, the driver gets a command from the operating system, then translates it into the appropriate values to write into the device registers.
-The collection of all the device registers forms the I/O port space, a subject we will come back to in Chap.
+The collection of all the device registers forms the **I/O port space**, a subject we will come back to in Chap.
 5.

 On some computers, the device registers are mapped into the operating system’s address space (the addresses it can use), so they can be read and written like